 Summary

 A study was conducted to explore different nursing students and their experiences with the clinical setting (Sharif & Masoumi, 2005).
-This was significant because it pertained nurses in general (Sharif & Masoumi, 2005).
+This was significant because it pertained tonurses in general (Sharif & Masoumi, 2005).
 This particular study focused on 90 nursing students who were obtaining their bachelor’s degree from a program that consisted of 200 nursing students (Sharif & Masoumi, 2005).
 They chose 30 different students from each year of school at Shiraz University of Medical Sciences for the study (Sharif & Masoumi, 2005).
 The majority of the subjects for the study were female students between the ages of 18-25 years old that were single (Sharif & Masoumi, 2005).
 The students were split up into groups that consisted of 10 people in each group and were each asked open-ended questions regarding their nursing and clinical experiences (Masoumi & Sharif, 2005).
 Data analysis of the focus groups consisted of tape recording, transcribing, non-verbal communication and behaviors from the students, etc. (Sharif & Masoumi, 2005).
 Also, an observer was present to assist the researcher in observing the students and to help take notes when needed (Sharif & Masoumi, 2005).
 A method of coding was used to compare data with other types of data present (Sharif & Masoumi, 2005).
 The major finding of the study is that nursing students want to take full advantage of clinicals as this is a huge learning opportunity for them (Sharif & Masoumi, 2005).
 Effective skill teaching is important as this can increase student learning and education (Sharif & Masoumi, 2005).

 Problem/Purpose

 The problem of this article was not clearly stated, but was concisely implicated that there was insufficient insight to nursing students’ views of clinical education (Sharif & Masoumi, 2005).
 The problem was researchable and was done so by surveying 90 nursing students at random (Sharif & Masoumi, 2005).
-The problem is significant to nursing, because it directly involves nursing students.
+The problem is significant to nursing, because it directly involves nursing students.Purpose?

 Conceptual Framework and Review